vechain/vechain-docs/developer-resources/getting-started.md

 Easily create a login button with vechain wallets using the [dappKit](sdks-and-providers/dapp-kit/dapp-kit-1/) with a seamless DevEx, it will handle the login logic to connect with all vechain wallets.

-Use the [SDK](./sdks-and-providers/sdk/README.md) to streamline blockchain development on the VeChainThor platform.
+Use the [SDK](./sdks-and-providers/sdk/README.md) to streamline blockchain development on the VechainThor platform.
 The SDK offers a wealth of functionalities, including transaction management, certificate handling, cryptographic operations and  smart contract deployment.
-By utilizing the vechain SDK, developers can build sophisticated decentralized applications (dApps) with ease, leveraging its comprehensive suite of tools to create secure, scalable, and feature-rich solutions on the VeChainThor blockchain.
+By utilizing the vechain SDK, developers can build sophisticated dApps with ease, leveraging its comprehensive suite of tools to create secure, scalable, and feature-rich solutions on the VechainThor blockchain.

 Check our mainnet and testnet [node endpoints](nodes.md), a gateway to interacting with the VechainThor blockchain.